KennaSecurity/toolkit/README.md

 Sometimes, you'll need to send arguments to tasks in order to specify how they should behave.

-Each tasks has its own arguments, and the toolkit attempts to make it simple to pass in additional arguments.
-The format for passing variable in, is one big string, separated by colons.
+Each task has its own arguments, and the toolkit attempts to make it simple to pass in additional arguments.
+The format for passing variables in is one big string, separated by colons.
 An example:

     'arg1=val1:arg2=val2:arg3=val3'